AI-AishwaryaDekhane/AgentVerse/Morning_Forecast_Notifier_Agent/readme.md

 - **Error Handling**: If an error occurs, an appropriate message is returned.

 ## Screenshots
-Here are some screenshots demonstrating the functionality of My First Agent:
+Here are some screenshots demonstrating the functionality of My Agent:

 1. **Notification** - Weather Notification in side bar in morning.
    ![Screenshot 1](./Screenshot1.png)